Codycody31/Prevent-OCI-Deletion-for-being-idle/README.md

 ## Scripts Description

-1. **WasteCPUWorker.sh** - This is the CPU "waster" script, designed to produce computational work.
+1. **workers/WasteCPUWorker.sh** - This is the CPU "waster" script, designed to produce computational work.
+2. **workers/WasteMemoryWorker.sh** - This is the Memory "waster" script, meant to produce memory work.
-2. **POCIDFBIManager.sh** - This script acts as the "manager".
+3. **POCIDFBIManager.sh** - This script acts as the "manager".
 It monitors the CPU usage and spawns instances of `WasteCPUWorker.sh` if the usage falls below a certain threshold.
-3. **cron instructions** - Guidelines to set up a scheduled task using crontab to automate the process.

 ## Configuration